1: Is it really safe for the puppy?

 Shipping a puppy by itself to a new location always sounds cruel and embarrassing, but actually I think it is harder for us than the puppy(s).
 With my many years of shipping experience, I know for a fact that all of the pups are well taken care of.
 So if you stop and think about it, the airlines are not going to mistreat the puppy(s) for fear of lawsuit and customer dissatisfaction.
 I tape puppy(s) food and feeding instructions to the top of the crate and put frozen water in the crate, so it will gradually thaw out for the puppy(s) and the puppies are offered food along the ride.

 The average flight is approximately 3 to 5 hours.
 I always ask about any delays or layovers and know the exact times and departures of the flights, so I know where the pup is and am able to give you the information as well.

 The puppy will arrive the same day as it is sent–usually a few hours.
 I have a big fluffy bed of shredded newspapers in the crate for the puppy(s) to nestle in and usually a pig’s ear chew (they love them), and a toy or sock with my scent on it–to help the pup feel secure

 4 : What our puppies are fed?

 Our puppies are raised on Nutri Source small/medium breed Chicken and Rice Puppy a quality 4 star kibble sold at many vet clinics and pet stores.
-We always suggest the use of a quality vitamin--2 of which we have had good results with are NuVet and Pfizer Pet Tabs Plus.
+We always suggest the use of a quality vitamin–2 of which we have had good results with are NuVet and Pfizer Pet Tabs Plus.
 Puppies are also fed on the dry puppy food.
-We suggest when getting your puppy to feed them of a morning and again of an evening in order to be able to monitor when they will need to go potty.
-You can start with 1- 2 cups of feed each time--if they clean up the food then add a bit more until you get to the correct amount of feed that your puppy will consume.
+We suggest when getting your puppy to feed them in the morning and again in the evening in order to be able to monitor when they will need to go potty.
+You can start with 1- 2 cups of feed each time, if they clean up the food then add a bit more until you get to the correct amount of feed that your puppy will consume.